-- 2. In the Guides view, make sure that the \\ Enable Guides option button is toggled on. - 3.
-In the guides list, select the 3-Point Perspective (Horizontal Pan) guide that you wish to make adjustments to. - 4.
-In the Guides view, make sure the # Show Reference Lines option button is toggled on.
+- 2. In the Guides view, make sure that the 🔬 Enable Guides option button is toggled on. - 3.
+In the guides list, select the A 3-Point Perspective (Horizontal Pan) guide that you wish to make adjustments to. - 4.
+In the Guides view, make sure the ## Show Reference Lines option button is toggled on.
 This will allow you to see how the adjustments you make to your guide affect its curves.

-- To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.
+- 5. Do one of the following: - To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.